-The best way to get started is to try our introductory package.
-It includes 1 Private lesson and 2 group classes.
+The best way to get started is to try our Introductory Package.
+It includes 1 Private lesson and 1 group classes.
 Price: $45 is the same for a single or for a couple.
-Private lessons and group classes are 45 minutes long.
-To schedule your first private lesson you can either call or text us at 630-236-8400 or use our online scheduling system to choose a convenient time for you.
-You can always contact us via email: firstname.lastname@example.org
+To schedule your first private lesson you can either call, email or use our online scheduling system to choose a convenient time for you.

 It’s easy to get started on your dancing journey.
 Read our answers to questions frequently asked by new students!